Dans-labs/dariah/docs/Model.md

 Permission model
 --------------------
-The authorization system is built up from permissions.
+The authorization system is built on the basis of *permission* levels.

-Users are assigned to groups, which determine their power.
+Users are assigned to groups, which determine their permission level.
+In practice, we identify the concepts of *groups* and *permission levels*.

-Users may perform methods which undertake actions on tables and fields.
+Users may call *methods* which undertake *actions* on tables and fields.

-Users are authorized to command these actions, if the authorization level of the group they are in, matches the level of authorization that is needed for the thing.
+These actions are authorized to happen on behalf of a certain user if the permission level of the user, is at least the permission level that the thing requires for that action.

 In some cases, the identity of the user is relevant, namely when users want to modify things they themselves have created.
 For those things, users are in a pseudo group called *own*.

+In yet other cases, when users change the permission levels of users, the permission levels of both users need to be taken into account.

 Here are the details.